 - more soy sauce-fried ramen noodles with soy sauce tastes amazing, but adding even more soy sauce can be even better!
 You can even make your own soy sauce to use if you really wanted to.

-- different vegetables-to me, noodles is a perfect way to hide the brussel sprouts in your food.
-If you do not prefer brussel sprouts, you can add different vegetables instead like tomatoes, eggplant, cucumbers, squash, etc.
+- different vegetables-to me, noodles is a perfect way to hide the Brussel sprouts in your food.
+If you do not prefer Brussel sprouts, you can add different vegetables instead like tomatoes, eggplant, cucumbers, squash, etc.

 - make less spicy-if you wanted to make your fried ramen with less spice, use olive oil instead of chili oil.
-Or if you wanted to deliute the chili oil down a bit, you can do so by making your own chili oil!
+Or if you wanted to dilute the chili oil down a bit, you can do so by making your own chili oil!

-How to store fried ramen:
+How to store spicy fried ramen:

 - fridge-store this ramen recipe in an air tight container in the refrigerator for up to one week